dnorman/perl-DBR/APP_SETUP.md

 See [README.md] and try out the examples

 Setup Steps:
 ---

+ 1. Check out the code

+    *Using the CPAN installer will not suffice for this step*

+        git clone git://github.com/dnorman/perl-DBR.git

- 1. Create your DBR database
+ 2. Create your DBR database

     For SQLite: